Creative Soul Seasonal Women’s Circles

 What Happens Here?

 These Circles have a mix that consistently creates magic.
 This includes a safe space to be yourself, beautiful poetry to drop deeper, quiet journaling time (no experience needed), small group conversation and powerful questions that invite us to more clearly hear our own wisdom.
-Women often walk in frazzled from the day… and walk out more peaceful, clear and energized.
+While we may begin the gatherings frazzled, exhausted or off-center, women often leave feeling grounded, inspired and refreshed.

 Frequently Asked Questions